willkyu/Onnx4Unity/README.md

-# willkyu ONNX Runtime Inference
+# ONNX Runtime Inference for Unity

 Standalone Unity UPM package for ONNX Runtime detector inference.
 It does not depend on the window capture package; callers provide RGBA32 frame bytes or an already prepared NCHW tensor.
 Codex was used to help develop this package.